holoz0r/IsleOfSteem/README.md

 2. Select RPG Maker VX Ace
 3. Install this on your computer
 4. Download the entire folder of the version which you wish to play.
-    Currently, the latest version is v0.001
+    The latest version will always be the one with the largest number.
 5. Put this somewhere on your computer.
 6. Run Game.Exe to play